amuolo/data-management/README.md

 From the Program configuration we learn there is going to be one agent (actor) deployed when needed.
 This is a simple data agent owning some 'Model' and performing some operation, e.g. import, update, deletion.
-Moreover, from the API we learn that the first office will be using this agent, that is, the client defining this office will eventually need to access the data Model.
+Moreover, from the API we learn that the first project will be using this agent, that is, the client defining this project will eventually need to access the data Model.

 Within this framework, the team responsible of architecting the data agent would need to set up both the contract and the hub.
 While the former defines all possible incoming or outgoing requests